Mindula-Dilthushan/Spring-Demo/README.md

 - View - A view represents the provided information in a particular format.
 Generally, JSP+JSTL is used to create a view page.
 Although spring also supports other view technologies such as Apache Velocity, Thymeleaf and FreeMarker.

 - Front Controller - In Spring Web MVC, the DispatcherServlet class works as the front controller.
 It is responsible to manage the flow of the Spring MVC application.

+## Spring Data JPA

+- Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
+This module deals with enhanced support for JPA based data access layers.
+It makes it easier to build Spring-powered applications that use data access technologies.